Last Updated on

 Flow yoga or ‘Vinyasa’ is a popular yoga practice for enhancing strength and happiness.
 A flow sequence that promotes gratitude was mentioned by Ivonne Ackerman, a New York based yoga and wellness practitioner.

 The sequence starts from cognitive reformation, as Ivonne believes any change in the world begins with a thought.
 Her practice blends thought restructuring and physical activities that promote gratitude, and can be useful for beginners attempting yoga for the first time.
-Take a closer look at this gratitude flow here.

 A Take Home Message